InvasiveH8ter/NASDM/README.md

 ---
 ## Shorthand
-% indicates type this into the terminal
+% indicates type this into the terminal (without %)

-Replace NAME with your chosen environment name

 ---
 ## Setup Conda
-It is recommended that you set up a conda environment prior to using this package.
+Create Conda environment prior to using this package.
+Replace NAME with your chosen environment name

 % conda create -n NAME python=3

+Activate your new environment
 % conda activate NAME
 ```
 Install Packages